 Are you doing jobs for free?
 Are you letting people take advantage?
 Are you struggling to say "no"?
 If you've lost your confidence lately (or you didn't have much in the first place), you could be turning into a doormat, allowing other people to control you.

 Bottom line.
 To be a successful freelancer, you have to be confident.
 You have to know thy worth.
-You should be in charge of your own destiny.
+You should be in charge of your destiny.
 There is nothing wrong with saying "no".
 You're more than entitled to determine how you spend your time.
 You should also be charging an hourly rate that reflects your skills and experience without feeling guilty about it.

 7. Thou shalt not forget that you're running a business

-At the end of the day, you – and only you – can determine how your business operates.
+You – and only you – can determine how your business operates.
 If you are committing this terrible sin, then it's time to get super professional.
 Send out nicely designed invoices on time; chase payments the minute they're due; have organised workflows; log your time and look the part.
 You're in business, after all.